rhiza-research/sheerwater-benchmarking/GEFS_README.md

 - Switch to S3, run gefs_etl_s3.py.
 Now we get the checksum error
 - Github discussion https://github.com/pydata/xarray/discussions/9938 indicates that this could be due chunk/sharding misalignment.
 Try to set shards as multiple of chunk for S3 try 2 - same error

-To reproduce start a dask cluster and added S3 client key/secret from source coop.
+To reproduce start a dask cluster, add S3 client key/secret from source coop, and change write location to a different datalake.